 My favorite thing to do in Córdoba was discovering … getting lost in the narrow, cobblestone streets of the old Judería lined by whitewashed houses with flowered balconies.
 I loved the Instagram-worthy squares with lush flowers.

 Cordoba is a walking city.
-If you do visit, make sure you have comfortable shoes on so can get as many sites in as possible.
+If you do visit, make sure you have comfortable shoes on so you can get as many sites as possible.
 Just like Paris, it’s filled with tons of cafes so finding a place to eat is not a problem.
 Just pop into a cafe when you get hungry.

 Where do you travel to next?
 I want to hear all about it.

 This post may contain affiliate links.
 Click here for the full disclosure statement.